akatragjini/autocad-cross_sections/README.md

 ## Functionality
 Cut cross-sections in AutoCAD.
 Can be applied to simplify complex 3d geometry (i.e. cavity monitoring surveys), construct numerical models, by mining engineers, geotechs, hydrogeologists, environmental scientists, etc.

-This functionality is available in some commercial software (i.e. Deswik, Promine, Minesight) however the Promine version is priced at at $1,500 anually.
+This functionality is available in some commercial software (i.e. Deswik, Promine, Minesight) however the Promine version which is compatible with AutoCAD is priced at at $1,500 anually.

 ![AutoCAD Cross Section Tool - Cross-Sections across a Stope](https://github.com/akatragjini/autocad-cross_section_tool/blob/master/README/Example_1.gif)